paraskalyan/Face-Recognition-Attendance-System/dailyDairy.md

 - Explored different architectures, including single-layer perceptrons and multilayer perceptrons (MLPs).
 - Implemented basic neural networks using libraries like TensorFlow or PyTorch.
 - Explored techniques for handling overfitting and improving generalization performance.
-- Learned about regularization techniques such as L1 and L2 regularization, dropout, and early stopping.
-- Explored the concept of hyperparameter tuning and techniques like grid search and random search.
-- Practiced training neural networks on various datasets to gain hands-on experience.
-- Engaged in discussions and knowledge-sharing sessions with colleagues or mentors to deepen understanding.
-- Continued learning from research papers, articles, and online resources to stay updated with the latest developments in neural networks.

 Week 9:
 - Focused specifically on convolutional neural networks (CNNs) and their applications in image analysis tasks.